 Co-washing maintains your hair’s strength, moisture levels, and integrity without making it dry or frizzy.
 The biggest downside is that it may leave a lot of product build-up in your hair.
 Therefore, you need to use a gentle clarifying shampoo every 2 weeks to get rid of it.

-3. Wash The Conditioner Off Thoroughly
+3. Wash it Off Thoroughly

 Any conditioner left behind can lead to hair breakage and damage.
 So, wash the product off until the water runs clear.
-You should not see any bubbles or conditioner residue.
+You should not see any bubbles or residue.